mobileapptest/Selenium_Automation_Learning/README.md

-# WhatsUp_Development
+# Selenium_Automation_Learning
-Whatsapp developemnt code are in this Repository
+Selenium automation learning code are stored in this repository